lorentzforces/blue-prints-notes/verbatim-snippets/miscellaneous-found-notes.md

 With gems nor coin, tso toss away,
 These **sheets** you find a worthy trade

+### Music sheet: "6"

+_Found in Ballroom_

+> Musical staff notation is omitted

+Under these stars, the danc eis held
+And to the floor we **are** compelled
+The gowns glide on and music swells
+And at the end the clock strikes twelve
+What that means only time can tell

+### Music sheet: "7"

+_Found in Ballroom_

+> Musical staff notation is omitted

+Two remain for one last dance,
+And spin a gain around clock hands,
+And as they turn, a second chance
+To rise above the falling sands
+The **true** time lost in past romance.

 ### Music sheet: "8"

 _Found in Workshop_